 - Sweet Dreams Lullaby: My favorite bedtime book for babies.
 It is a little longer, but the story is a beautiful and calming rhyme.
 My husband and I have read it together at bedtime, and the words are so catchy my son stares at us as we say the words.
 The most calming and peaceful book I have found!

-The bonding time with my son while we read my top 5 bedtime books for babies is my favorite.
-However increasing his brain power, introducing emotions and visual stimulation, seeing his reactions, and prepping him to read as he grows certainly push me to stick with our bedtime routine!
+Increasing my sons brain power, introducing emotions and visual stimulation, seeing his reactions, and prepping him to read as he grows certainly push me to stick with our bedtime routine!